-When it comes to achieving the dream of homeownership, active duty military members don’t have to miss out because they’re proudly serving our nation abroad.
+When it comes to achieving the dream of homeownership, active-duty military members don’t have to miss out when they’re proudly serving our nation abroad.

-Service members who are deployed to other parts of the world can purchase a home without actually being in the country, let alone doing a walk-through.
+Service members who are deployed to other parts of the world can complete the VA loan process and purchase a home without actually being in the country, let alone doing a walk-through.

 The key is Power of Attorney.

-There are certainly situations where a service member can’t be on hand, let alone on the same continent, when the time comes to sign purchase agreements or closing documents.
+There are certain situations where a service member can’t be on hand, let alone on the same continent when the time comes to sign purchase agreements or closing documents.

-Lenders and real estate attorneys don’t exactly give a wink and a nod to spouses and allow them to sign for their deployed husband or wife.
+Lenders and real estate attorneys don’t simply allow spouses to sign for their deployed husband or wife.
 Lying, misrepresentation and forgery on federal loan documents is a felony.
-Probably not something you want to be facing while your better half is half a world away.

 For VA loans, the agency requires the lender to verify the veteran or service person is still living and not missing in action.
 Lenders must also have the borrower’s written consent, which makes sense, considering the service member is ultimately on the hook for the mortgage payments.